dortania/vanilla-laptop-guide-legacy/preparations/offline-installer.md

 # Preparing a full macOS Installer (requires macOS)

-This procedure describes how to create a "full macOS installer" that contains the entire operating system, with no further downloads necessary.
+This procedure describes how to create a full macOS installer that contains the

+entire operating system, with no further downloads necessary.
 What you need: